PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

        CONFIG_SYSLOG_CHAR=y               : Use a character device for system logging CONFIG_SYSLOG_DEVPATH="/dev/ttyS0" : UART2 will be /dev/ttyS0

-       Debug, however, is not enable so in the default configuration nothing should appear on UART2 unless you enable some debug output.
+       However, there is nothing to generate SYLOG output in the default configuration so nothing should appear on UART2 unless you enable some debug output or enable the USB monitor.

+    4. Enabling USB monitor SYSLOG output.
+If tracing is enabled, the USB device will save encoded trace output in in-memory buffer; if the USB monitor is enabled, that trace buffer will be periodically emptied and dumped to the system loggin device (UART2 in this configuraion):

+       CONFIG_USBDEV_TRACE=y                   : Enable USB trace feature
+       CONFIG_USBDEV_TRACE_NRECORDS=128        : Buffer 128 records in memory
+       CONFIG_SYSTEM_USBMONITOR=y              : Start the USB monitor daemon CONFIG_SYSTEM_USBMONITOR_STACKSIZE=2048 : USB monitor daemon stack size CONFIG_SYSTEM_USBMONITOR_PRIORITY=50    : USB monitor daemon priority

+       CONFIG_NSH_USBDEV_TRACEINIT=y           : Enable TRACE output
+       CONFIG_NSH_USBDEV_TRACECLASS=y
+       CONFIG_NSH_USBDEV_TRACETRANSFERS=y
+       CONFIG_NSH_USBDEV_TRACECONTROLLER=y
+       CONFIG_NSH_USBDEV_TRACEINTERRUPTS=y

-    4. By default, this project assumes that you are *NOT* using the DFU bootloader.
+    5. By default, this project assumes that you are *NOT* using the DFU bootloader.

     Using the Prolifics PL2303 Emulation